dev-chriss/vuejs2-hybrid/README.md

 # vuejs2-hybrid

-This is a demo using Vuejs 2.2
+This is a demo using Vuejs 2.2 and Quasar Framework

 For backend, im using [Lumen 5.4](https://github.com/chrissetyawan/lumen54-jwt/)